irfanstract/StuDKit1/CONTRIBUTING.md

 } ;
 ```

-#### DO NOT use `eslint:recommended`!
+#### avoid presets like `eslint:recommended`; instead, enable items individually!

 __`eslint:recommended`
-tries to get rid of a large number of common, safe constructs,
+tries to get rid of a large number of common, safe constructs;
-whose avoiding would require even worse constructs
+adherence to that preset would require even worse constructs
 (eg forced to resort to more bug-prone, implicit label-less `break`s)!__
 __avoid enabling the whole set__ ;
 instead,